TadeDerhbi/Library-Management-System/README.md

 - Add and manage librarians.
 - Record and update books with their availability status.
 - Track which member borrowed which book and from which librarian.
+- **Robust dataset** for testing and analysis.

+---

+## 📊 Sample Queries
+Some included queries demonstrate:
+- Listing all members who have borrowed a particular book.
+- Finding all librarians who have checked out certain books.
+- Retrieving a member's entire library checkout history.
+- Identifying the most borrowed book

+---

+📌 This project can serve as:
+- A foundation for building a **Library management application**.
+- A training tool for practicing **SQL queries** and database management.

 ---